 1 inch aluminum LTS tweeter

-Klipsch’s 1 inch Linear Travel Suspension aluminum tweeter (LTS) minimizes distortion for better sound.
+Klipsch’s 1 inch Linear Travel Suspension aluminum tweeter (LTS) has the benefit of being able to produce a clearer sound.
 By using a light and rigid material called Kapton, it allows the tweeter to provide clearer audio quality without having to work nearly as hard.

-Klipsch’s proprietary 90×90°Tractrix Horn Technology aims the sound at the listener while simultaneously reducing artificial reverb caused by indirect sound bounced off walls, providing unrivaled clarity.
+Using Klipsch’s unique 90×90°Tractrix Horn Technology, the sound is actually aimed at the listener while simultaneously reducing artificial reverb caused by indirect sound waves reflected off objects in the room, providing unrivaled clarity.

 Dual 5.25 inch Spun Copper IMG Woofers